Items tagged “ref”

 Traumatic aortic injury in the exam

 Getting a film with traumatic aortic injury in the exam is one of the many exam set-pieces that can be prepared for.
-This is one of the cases you should look and not speak for 10 seconds as there tends to be a lot of findings on the film of patients with traumatic aortic injury.
-Description ...
+This is one of the cases you should look and not speak for 10 seconds as there tends to be a lot of findings on the film of patients with a traumatic aortic injury.
+Description...

 Diastolic pseudogating appears as periodic bright and dark signal in arteries such as the aorta as one progresses through a series of images.
 Synchronization of the cardiac cycle and the pulse sequence results in high signal in the artery during diastole when blood is relatively stationary and l...